Skip to content Skip to footer

 The Verdict

-Paytm’s marketing failure isn’t about any single campaign, any single quarter, or any single decision.
+Paytm’s marketing failure isn’t about any single campaign or any single decision.
 It’s systemic.
-It’s the natural outcome of a business model that prioritised acquisition over retention, awareness over clarity, and spending over building.
+The natural outcome of a business model that prioritised acquisition over retention, awareness over clarity, and spending over building.

-The Burn Rate Illusion convinced everyone involved, founders, investors, board members, marketing teams, that the spending was working because the numbers were going up.
-But the numbers that were going up (registered users, brand awareness, transaction volume) were vanity metrics.
-The numbers that mattered (customer lifetime value, unit economics, regulatory compliance, market share durability) were going down or sideways.
+The Burn Rate Illusion convinced everyone involved that the spending was working because the numbers were going up.
+But the numbers that mattered – customer lifetime value, unit economics, regulatory compliance, market share durability – were going down or sideways.

 ₹4,000Cr+Marketing Spend